pablo-abc/felte/packages/reporter-svelte/README.md

 The package exports a reporter function `svelteReporter` and a Svelte component `ValidationMessage`.
 These can be used in conjunction to report errors.

-Add the reporter to the `reporter` property of `createForm` configuration.
+Add the reporter to the `extend` property of `createForm` configuration.

 ```javascript
 import { svelteReporter, ValidationMessage } from '@felte/reporter-svelte';